pritom169/KTR-UniBam/Chapter-5/README.md

 vector protocols do.

 ### Count to Infinity Problem: Border Gateway Protocol (BGP)
 BGP (Border Gateway Protocol) solves the count-to-infinity problem using its unique path vector protocol mechanism.
 Unlike distance vector protocols, BGP does not rely on hop count as a metric but instead uses path information to make routing decisions.
 Here's how BGP addresses the issue:

 - **Path Vector Protocol**: BGP advertises the complete path that a route has taken through different autonomous systems (AS).
 If a BGP router receives a route that includes its own AS number in the path, it will reject the route to prevent loops.

-- **Route Aggregation**: By aggregating routes, BGP reduces the number of routes exchanged between peers, simplifying the network topology and minimizing the chance of loops.